beauterre/MG-asvg/README.md

 So I thought, why not make a general solution and give it away for free on github.
 This way, I get people using it and I´ll find more issues and this will make my product more stable.
 It seemed (and still seems) rather straight forward what has to happen, it's just a load of work.
+I just can't believe that SVG has been around for two decades at least and it has been a decade since we couldn't use flash anymore..
+So how come nobody fixed this in a decade using all this free stuff floating around and supported by EVERY browser?

+Sometimes...
+I just don't get what we are doing.
+Making money is fun and all, but some things just need to get done.
+Money or no.
+For the good of life all throughout the universe.

 ## MG-asvg-player
 MG-ASVG.js is the script you have to include to play these kind of animations, anywhere on the page.